 Do you work long hours, spend forever commuting and don’t get home until 7 or 8 in the evening?
 The temperature could easily be in the single digits!
 You can avoid coming home to a freezing house by upgrading to a Wi-Fi compatible thermostat.
 Turn your heater on when you leave work and come home to a warm house.
-These can be installed from $750.
+These can be installed for $750.

 - Create heat for less

 Now that solar feed-in-tariffs have reduced, many with solar power are producing extra electricity during daylight hours which is going to waste.
-Use your electricity powered split system to heat your house during the afternoon – don’t wait until it’s dark and you’re reliant on your electricity provider.
+Use your electricity-powered split system to heat your house during the afternoon – don’t wait until it’s dark and you’re reliant on your electricity provider.

 - Keep it safe

 Gas is great for heating your home quickly, however, when neglected it can become a hazard.
 When it is too cold or wet to dry clothes outside, it is often tempting to hang clothes to dry on or near the heater.
 Keep clothing and other flammable materials away from gas heaters as they can easily combust.
 Also, remember to have your gas appliance tested for carbon monoxide every two years.
 High levels of carbon monoxide can be harmful to your family and have even resulted in death.